AWS-User-Group-Jaipur-Rajasthan/HallOfTechies/README.md

 ## How to add profile image to Hall of Techies profile using Github avatars?

 - Go to your profile on GitHub.com
-Append to your GitHub profile url “.png”, so it will look like this: https://github.com/seema1711.png
+Append to your GitHub Profile URL “.png”, so it will look like this: https://github.com/seema1711.png

 - Just copy the URL will look like this, it look like this: https://avatars.githubusercontent.com/u/48756444?v=4